32% of Americans participate in the same activity on a monthly basis. Any guesses what it could be?

 This award winning podcast covers a wide variety of topics – pop culture, historical events, crime, and more.
 The SYSK hosts are a hilarious duo, keeping this education podcast light and entertaining.

 This is the podcast version of the popular TED Talks, which are viewed by millions of people around the world and cover every topic — from science to creativity to psychology.

-Whether or not we realize it, design is everywhere.
+Whether we realize it or not, design is everywhere.
 This podcast brings forward the design and architecture that surround us all and explores the power behind their method, process, and form.

 This journalistic podcast stems from the This American Life weekly public radio program and features nonfiction reviews of essays, memoirs, historical content, and current events.

 The show has won several of the top broadcasting awards and 2.5 million people download the podcast every week.

 Praised as a sharp and insightful interviewer, Lex Fridman dives into complex issues about AI, consciousness, love, power, and philosophy with the brightest minds of today (think Sam Harris, Mark Zuckerberg, and Elon Musk — to name a few).
 It's a thought-provoking experience that may change your entire world view.